Marmare314/lemmify/docs/readme.typ

 == Examples <export>

-As another example we will number corollarys after the last theorem. <export>
+This example shows how corollaries can be numbered after the last theorem. <export>

 #let example1 = ```
 #let theorem = theorem-kind("Theorem")